Frequently Asked Questions (FAQ) for Visual Crossing Weather Data

 How can I cancel my account?

-What are the limits on the weather data trial user account?
+What are the limits on the weather data free user account?

-The trial is limited to 5 locations within the same request, with up to 100 rows in the data set and up to 50 queries per day.
-The trial includes up to 15 days weather forecast.
+Our free account is limited to 5 locations within the same request, with up to 100 rows in a single dataset and up to 1000 records per day.
+Our free account includes access to historical weather data, 15-day forecast data, current conditions and more.

 How much does the weather data and weather API cost?